We have information you must know before you buy the L-Series.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-As installed in the entry-level L100 and L200, the four-cylinder engine produces 135 horsepower, propelling those models from 0 to 60 mph in 9.8 seconds with an automatic transmission.
+As installed in the L200, the four-cylinder engine produces 135 horsepower, propelling those models from 0 to 60 mph in about 9.8 seconds with an automatic transmission.
 That's not particularly quick.
 The automatic transmission is balky, slow to downshift and, in general, not responsive.
-The standard manual gearbox is a better match for the four-cylinder engine.